 Austrian Pine

 Austrian pine is a large evergreen tree.
-It looks similar to the native ponderosa pine, but has more branches and a denser appearance.
-Ponderosa pine requires less water than Austrian pine.
+It looks similar to the native ponderosa pine, but has more branches, a wider crown, and a denser appearance.
+Austrian pine needs more water than ponderosa pine.

 Austrian pine has beautiful long, dark green needles.
 The branches grow horizontally and sweep up gently.
-They are easy to grow if given regular moisture.
+They are easy to grow if given regular moisture and enough space.

 Austrian Pine

 Austrian pine is a large evergreen tree.
-It looks similar to the native ponderosa pine, but has more branches and a denser appearance.
-Ponderosa pine requires less water than Austrian pine.
+It looks similar to the native ponderosa pine, but has more branches, a wider crown, and a denser appearance.
+Austrian pine needs more water than ponderosa pine.

 Austrian pine has beautiful long, dark green needles.
 The branches grow horizontally and sweep up gently.
-They are easy to grow if given regular moisture.
+They are easy to grow if given regular moisture and enough space.

 Plant details